-Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D21/178939 Principal Product Quality 1/12/2021 Manager - Technical Support and
+Rev. no. Doc No. Doc Owner Version Date Doc Approver 01 D22/322151 Principal Water Quality 19/12/2022 Manager - Technical Support and Improvement

 Seqwater continues to seek and implement improvements for its treatment processes and preventive measures.
 With regards to continually improving water quality (for example, in accordance with Element 12 of the Framework for Management of Drinking Water Quality), these exceedances are considered in risk assessments and subsequent risk assessment reviews.
-Where a mitigated risk has been determined to be inadequate, even for aesthetic parameters, an improvement action is recorded in the DWQIP.
-Subsequent development ensures those improvement actions are addressed appropriately.
-This currently includes treatment plant upgrades, improved instrumentation, and early intervention by operations and engineering staff through changes in process control and improvements in sampling practices and the third-party NATA laboratory performance.
+Where a mitigated risk has been determined to be inadequate, even for aesthetic parameters, an improvement action is recorded in the DWQ Improvement Plan (Enclosure 3).
+Subsequent processes ensures those improvement actions are addressed appropriately.
+This currently includes treatment plant upgrades, improved instrumentation, early intervention by operations and engineering staff through changes in process control and improvements in sampling practices and the third-party NATA-laboratory performance.